 She has completed both a Bachelor of Education and a Master of Education.
 She has contributed and continues to contribute to a number of external education Committees and Working Parties including presently Chairing the Principals of IB Schools in ACT/NSW and is the Principals’ Representative on the Catholic Girls’ Secondary Schools Sporting Association.

 Mr Kevin Gardner

 Kevin Gardner MCom, BBus, FCPA, FCIS, JP has over 35 years of senior management experience in finance, accounting, taxation, manufacturing and retail.
 He has well developed skills in business analysis, product strategy, sustainable business improvement, an effective communicator at all levels, including mentoring and successfully turned around loss making businesses.
-He is currently working in the Not-for-Profit Sector as Chief Executive Officer for Sydney Eye Hospital Foundation, involved in fundraising, donor acquisition and bequest programs.
+He recently retired as Chief Executive Officer for Sydney Eye Hospital Foundation, where he was involved in fundraising, donor acquisition and bequest programs.
 Board Positions: Chairman Lenity Australia Ltd, Chairman Foresight (Australian Overseas Aid and Prevention of Blindness) Limited, Director Mercy Foundation Limited.

 Mr Kevin Ford

 Kevin is a widely experienced solicitor.
 He was admitted as a solicitor in NSW in 1973, and was a Chief Solicitor for the NSW Roads and Traffic Authority for 13 years.
 He has worked as a political policy adviser on the provision of privately funded infrastructure projects.